.GIF file extension

 Linux

-- Use gifsicle for optimization.
+- Use ImageMagick for command-line viewing.

 iOS

-- Open in Photos or browser.
+- Open in the Photos app for viewing.

 Android